Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and the Seattle Mariners match up with Jose Siri and the Tampa Bay Rays on Saturday at 7:15 PM ET at T-Mobile Park.
+Wander Franco and Teoscar Hernandez take the field when the Tampa Bay Rays and Seattle Mariners meet on Sunday at T-Mobile Park.

-The favored Rays have -120 moneyline odds to win against the underdog Mariners, who are listed at +100.
-The total for the matchup is listed at 7.5 runs.
+The favored Mariners have -140 moneyline odds against the underdog Rays, who are listed at +115.
+The total for the contest is set at 7.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.